mzac/gitlab-icinga2-ci-cd/README.md

 git clone git@<git server>:<gitlab username>/icinga2-configuration.git .
 ```

-Now that the files are cloned, go ahead and reload Icinga2 and you should see the node we created through Gitlab in the Icingaweb2 interface
+Now that the files are cloned, go ahead and reload Icinga2 and you should see the server we created through Gitlab in the Icingaweb2 interface.

 ```
 systemctl reload icinga2